Which cot mattress should you buy?

 - More expensive than most other cot mattresses.

-- Parents divided on how comfy their babies find it.
+- Parents were divided on how comfortable their babies find it.

 Hypoallergenic cot mattress